visualdavenet/APIMVCDemo/README.md

 # APIMVCDemo
-This is a sample website created to use multple monder web techniques.
+This is a sample website created to show multple modern web techniques.